cwendorf/Sourcebook/Calculations/worked-examples/posthocs.md

 #### Summarizing in APA Style

-Post hoc tests build on the ANOVA results and provide a more focused comparison among the groups.
-Notice that the post hoc summary duplicates the presentation of the omnibus ANOVA statistics.
+Post hoc tests build on the ANOVA results and provide a more focused comparison among the groups and usually follows a presentation of the ANOVA (which already includes the descriptive information).
+The first example focuses on statistical significance testing, whereas as the second version includes and emphasizes interpretation of the confidence intervals (and can be presented on its own).
+Alternatively, the means, standard deviations, and confidence intervals could be presented in a table or figure associated with this text.

-> A one way ANOVA showed that the differences in Outcome scores between the first group (*n* = 3, *M* = 2.00, *SD* = 2.45), the second group (*n* = 3, *M* = 6.00, *SD* = 2.45), and the third group (*n* = 3, *M* = 7.00, *SD* = 2.45) were statistically significant, *F*(2,9) = 4.67, *p* = .041, *eta<sup>2</sup>* = .51.
-Tukey’s HSD tests showed that only the third group scored statistically significantly different than the first group.
-However, the other comparisons were not statistically significant.
+> Tukey's HSD tests showed that the first group scored statistically significantly different than the third group, *t*(9) = -2.89, p = 043.
+However, the other comparisons were not statistically significant (*p*s > .05).

-Alternatively, means, standard deviations, and confidence intervals – either for the group means or for the post hoc comparisons – could be presented in a table or figure associated with this paragraph.
+> A series of Tukey's HSD comparisons revealed that the first group (*n* = 3, *M* = 2.00, *SD* = 2.45) scored substantially lower Outcome scores than the third group (*n* = 3, *M* = 7.00, *SD* = 2.45), 95% CI [-9.84, -.16], *t*(9) = -2.89, p = 043.
+However, the other comparisons revealed effectively little to no difference between the other groups (*p*s > .05).